mlecoleman/nightnight/README.md

 Also present is a countdown to April 15th, which is when Code Louisville has promised we will hear back about pass fail status.

 Pressing the Play button closes the dropdown, and starts the counter.
 The counter will increase every second until it counts to the number specified by the user, and then it will reset and repeat the count.
-Once the specified total play time is reached Wake Lock will be released and the phone/computer/browser will sleep and dim like normal.
+Once the specified total play time is reached, the page will refresh which releases Wake Lock and resets the timer to 00.

+Local storage is also used so that when a user returns, the users previous form inputs will be saved an reflected in the form.

 Another feature of note is that the colors chosen have no blue since blue light is thought to make it difficult to sleep.